How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 A common assumption is that the SR22 clock begins on the day you were pulled over and issued a citation.
 This is completely incorrect.

 The legal system moves slowly.
 If you are arrested for an OWI in January, you might not be convicted until April.
-During this time, your license status may be pending, or you might be serving a pre-conviction administrative suspension.
-The state does not start counting your three years of required insurance from the date of the incident because, technically, the BMV's official long-term suspension and SR22 requirement are triggered by the conviction, not the arrest.
+The Indiana BMV's official long-term suspension and SR22 requirement are triggered by the conviction, not the arrest.
 Starting your countdown from the night you were pulled over will result in you canceling your SR22 policy months before you are legally allowed to do so, leading to an immediate license suspension.

 Why "From the Filing Date" Is Also Wrong